-The amount of experience a certain player gets is minute based, just as training.
-A player can not gain more than 90 minutes of experience from each match.
+The amount of experience a certain player gets is minute based, just like training.
+A player cannot gain more than 90 minutes of experience from one match.

 Team captain and total experience

 You can appoint a team captain for each match.
-Experience and leadership are important abilities for the team captain, as the captain's level in those abilities give a bonus when calculating your team's total experience – which can prevent your team both from suffering confusion and from getting nervous in important and dramatic matches.
+Experience and leadership are important abilities for the team captain, as the captain's level in those attributes gives a bonus when calculating your team's total experience - which can prevent your team both from suffering confusion and from getting nervous in important and dramatic matches.

 In such situations, only the team with the lowest amount of experience can get nervous, reflecting their inexperience.
 The difference between the two teams' experience levels decides how nervous the players will get.
 Teams will never suffer from this in league matches or friendlies.

 The team captain has to be in your starting lineup.
 If you haven't appointed a team captain, the players will choose a captain they think will do a good job.